What is the Difference Between CF=1, ATM, and ALT?

 CF=1 and ATM

 CF=1 and CF=ATM (appearing as _cf_1 and _atm in the PurpleAir API) are formulas used in Plantower laser counters.
 One of the things that these formulas do is estimate the density of the particles passing through the laser counters.
-With both the volume and density of the particles, the laser counters can generate a mass measurement (i.e. µg/m3).
+With both the volume and density of the particles, these formulas can calculate a mass concentration value (i.e. ”g/m3).

 CF1 and ATM data are shown by default on the PurpleAir Map as follows: